 Skip to Main Content

-Appointed to the role in 2020, after his tenure as COO, Mr. Owusu-Kesse launched HCZ’s transformation into a truly national organization.
-He spearheaded the organization’s efforts to scale its place-based model to under-resourced communities across the country — most notably catalyzing HCZ’s National COVID-19 Relief and Recovery Effort to support Black and brown communities disproportionately impacted by the pandemic.
-Locally, Mr. Owusu-Kesse oversees the administration of HCZ’s comprehensive, cradle-to-career services to over 34,000 children and families in Central Harlem.
+Appointed to the role of CEO in 2020, after his tenure as COO, Mr. Owusu-Kesse launched HCZ’s transformation into a truly national organization — spearheading efforts to scale its place-based model to under-resourced communities across the country.
+To catalyze this effort, he co-founded HCZ’s William Julius Wilson Institute with HCZ President and Founder Geoffrey Canada, and led the organization’s National COVID-19 Relief and Recovery Effort to support communities disproportionately impacted by the pandemic.

 Kwame Owusu-Kesse speaking to young people in a lecture hall